Top

 • Territories: Spain is made of 17 regions (called ‘Comunidades Autónomas’) and 2 autonomous cities (Ceuta and Melilla, located on the African continent).

-• Main cities: Madrid (capital), Barcelona, Sevilla, Valencia, Bilbao.
+• Main cities: Madrid (capital), Barcelona, Valencia, Sevilla, Bilbao.

 • Fun fact: we Spaniards eat 12 grapes at the beginning of the New Year while listening to the clock on Madrid’s Puerta del Sol.
 It’s supposed to bring good luck!